edisonw/PennStation/README.md

-[Inter-process action-event service] that I use as a template to build apps that require IPC.
+[PennStation] is an event service that I use as a template to build apps that require IPC.

 # Why?